 Tummy Tuck Rochester

-If your still not getting the tummy you want after consistent diet and exercise you likely have excess skin and fat (ugh –flab) on your abdomen that does not respond to exercise or improving your diet.
+If you are still not getting the tummy you want after consistent diet and exercise you likely have excess skin and fat (ugh –flab) on your abdomen that does not respond to exercise or improving your diet.
 You may want to consider a tummy tuck, which plastic surgeons refer to as an abdominoplasty.
 The surgery is designed to flatten the abdomen by getting rid of the extra skin and fat while tightening the muscles in the abdominal wall.
 It is different from liposuction, although many patients choose concurrent liposuction with an abdominoplasty.

 Women who have been through pregnancy will find an abdominoplasty incredibly powerful for tightening the abdominal muscles and reducing the excess skin.
 It is also a great option for both men and women who have lost a significant amount of weight and still have loose skin or fat unwanted deposits around their belly.